Andynoid/StudyMethod/Notes on Global Inequality.md

-> This book is by Branko Milanovic, 2016,
+> This book is by Branko Milanovic, 2016,  City university of New York.
+>
+>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgzOTI4ODI0XX0=
+eyJoaXN0b3J5IjpbLTEyODM5MzY3MjcsMjgzOTI4ODI0XX0=
 -->